-This work is a continuation of works [14, 16] which take into account all of the above 3 performance measures simultaneously.
-Below we discuss some of the related work on data collection, energy efficiency, bounded-hop communication, and transport capacity.
+To the best of our knowledge, this is the first work which takes into account all of the above 3 performance measures simultaneously.
+Below we discuss some of the related work on data collection, energy efficiency, boundedhop communication, and transport capacity.

-In terms of total energy consumption measure, it was proved in [38] that using the minimum spanning tree for data collection (gathering) with aggregation achieves optimality.
+In terms of total energy consumption measure, it was proved in [35] that using the minimum spanning tree for data collection (gathering) with aggregation achieves optimality.
 A different criterion used to measure energy efficiency is network lifetime, which is defined as the time the first node depletes all its power reserves due to periodic data transmission.
-Segal [37] developed an optimal maximum lifetime algorithm for data collection with aggregation.
+Segal [34] developed an optimal maximum lifetime algorithm for data collection with aggregation.
 One of the possible variants is to allow the use of different collection trees, which makes the maximum network lifetime data gathering problem more challenging.
-Interestingly, if aggregation is allowed, the problem is still polynomially solvable [25, 31], and is NP-complete otherwise [30].
-Kalpakis et. al. [25] developed an optimal data collection with aggregation algorithm in $O(n^{15} \log n)$ time.
-To counter the slowness of the algorithm, Stanford and Tongngam [42] proposed a $(1 - \varepsilon)$ -approximation in $O(n^{3}\frac{1}{\varepsilon}\log{1+\varepsilon} n)$ time based on Garg and Könemann [19].
-For more details we refer the reader to a recent survey by Ramanan et al. [27], which covers a diverse set of data gathering algorithms in ad-hoc networks.
+Interestingly, if aggregation is allowed, the problem is still polynomially solvable [21], [28], and is NP-complete otherwise [26].
+Kalpakis et. al. [21] developed an optimal data collection with aggregation algorithm in $O(n^{15} \log n)$ time.
+To counter the slowness of the algorithm, Stanford and Tongngam [39] proposed a $(1 - \varepsilon)$ -approximation in $O(n^3 \frac{1}{\varepsilon} \log{1+\varepsilon} n)$ time based on Garg and Könemann [15].
+For more details we refer the reader to a recent survey by Ramanan et al. [23], which covers a diverse set of data gathering algorithms in ad-hoc networks.

-The notion of transport capacity was introduced by Gupta and Kumar in [20].
-They showed that for any layout of n wireless nodes in an area of size A, with each node being able to transmit Wbits per second to a fixed range, the overall transport capacity is at most $(W\sqrt{An})$ bit-meters per second under both interference models (protocol and physical).
-In [24] the authors derive upper bounds on the transport capacity as a function of the geographic location of the nodes.
-It has also been shown that the scaling of transport capacity depends, among other factors, on channel attenuation and path loss [47, 48, 49].
+The notion of transport capacity was introduced by Gupta and Kumar in [16].
+They showed that for any layout of nwireless nodes in an area of size A, with each node being able to transmit W bits per second to a fixed range, the overall transport capacity is at most $(W\sqrt{An})$ bit-meters per second under both interference models (protocol and physical).
+In [20] the authors derive upper bounds on the transport capacity as a function of the geographic location of the nodes.
+It has also been shown that the scaling of transport capacity depends, among other factors, on channel attenuation and path loss [44], [45], [46].

-Finally, communication backbones with bounded hop-distances between participating nodes has also been studied.
-For the linear layout of nodes and an upper bound on hop-distance, Kirousis et al. [26] developed an optimal power assignment algorithm for strong connectivity in $O(n^4)$ time.
-In the Euclidean case, [12] obtains constant ratio algorithms for the bounded-hop vertex connectivity for well spread instances.
-Beier et al. [4] proposed an optimal algorithm to find a bounded-hop minimum energy path between pairs of nodes.
-In [7] the authors obtain bicreteria approximation algorithms for connectivity and broadcast while minimizing the hop-diameter and energy consumption.
-Funke and Laue [18] provide a PTAS for the h-broadcast algorithm in time linear in n.
-Elkin et al. [16] proposed the solution for the broadcast tree construction (which is easily deformable into the data collection tree) such that the total energy consumption and transport are of factor ρ from optimal bound (which is proportional to the weight of minimal spanning tree for the set of nodes where the weight of edge is defined as the squared Euclidean distance between the nodes) and the hop-diameter is $n/\rho + \log \rho$, for any chosen integer parameter $\rho, 1 \le \rho \le n^3$.
-Additional results for bounded range assignments can be found in [11, 13, 40].
+Finally, communication backbones with bounded hopdistances between participating nodes has also been studied.
+For the linear layout of nodes and an upper bound on hopdistance, Kirousis et al. [22] developed an optimal power assignment algorithm for strong connectivity in $O(n^4)$ time.
+In the Euclidean case, [10] obtains constant ratio algorithms for the bounded-hop vertex connectivity for well spread instances.
+Beier et al. [3] proposed an optimal algorithm to find a bounded-hop minimum energy path between paris of nodes.
+In [6] the authors obtain bicreteria approximation algorithms for connectivity and broadcast while minimizing the hop-diameter and energy consumption.
+Funke and Laue [14] provide a PTAS for the h-broadcast algorithm in time linear in n.
+Additional results for bounded range assignments can be found in [9], [11], [37].